Yash55-max/StockBot-/README.md

 # Smart StockBot - Inventory Management System

 A web-based inventory management system for tracking soft drink stock with separate sections for individual bottles and full cases.
+The website can be accessed through the link :- https://stock-bot-two.vercel.app/

 ## Features